Multi-Purchase Behavior: Modeling, Estimation and Optimization: Experiments

-Figures ~\ref{fig:e1suboptimalityfraction1},~\ref{fig:e1suboptimalityfraction2} and ~\ref{fig:e1suboptimalitygap1},~\ref{fig:e1suboptimalitygap2} show the fraction of times suboptimal solutions were returned and the optimality gap of various algorithms respectively.
 From these plots, we note that \noisybinsearcheff \ has good performance on all instance sizes.
-It converges to the optimal solution for more than 90\% of the instances for all regimes of product sizes.
+It converges to the optimal solution for more than $90\%$ of the instances for all regimes of product sizes.
 We also note that the other heuristic approaches - the revenue-ordered heuristic, \adxopt \ and \adxopttwo \ - also output close to optimal solutions, even though the revenue-ordered heuristic fails to return an optimal solution most of the time.
+We drop \binsearch~and \noisybinsearch from this experiment, because we observe that utilizing structural properties (\appStructural) improves solution quality and leads to faster computations due to the number of products to optimize over decreasing in subsequent \textsc{Compare-Step}s.

-Next, we compare the run-times of these algorithms in Figures ~\ref{fig:e1timeanalysis1} and ~\ref{fig:e1timeanalysis2}.
-We observe that the run-time of the two greedy algorithms (\adxopt \ and \adxopttwo) and also the MIP solver doesn't scale well as the number of products increases.
-Moreover, the greedy algorithms have a large variance in run-times.
+Figures ~\ref{fig:e1timeanalysis1} and ~\ref{fig:e1timeanalysis2} show the run-times of the algorithms.
+In Figure~\ref{fig:e1timeanalysis1} \adxopt, MIP, \binsearch~and the revenue-ordered heuristic's curves are close to zero, and they tend to increase for larger sizes.
+In Figure~\ref{fig:e1timeanalysis2}, we see that the revenue-ordered heuristic is much faster to compute as expected.
+The greedy algorithms (\adxopt \ and \adxopttwo) and the MIP solver don't scale well as the number of products increases, with the former having a large variance in run-times.
 Consequently, we limit their evaluation to the small regime (where the number of products is less than $100$).
-Among the binary search based approaches, \noisybinsearcheff{} becomes faster in comparison to exact binary search as number of products increase.
+Among the binary search based approaches, \noisybinsearcheff{} becomes slightly faster in comparison to exact binary search as the number of products increases.
 Also, as expected, the revenue-ordered heuristic takes the least time to run.
-Overall, the binary search and revenue-ordered algorithms scale well as the number of products increase when compared to other approaches.
-Between binary search approaches and the revenue-ordered heuristic, the former have a lower optimality gap (with direct implications on expected revenue).
-While one could make a case about trading-off sub-optimality with speed in favor of the revenue-ordered heuristic, we illustrate later in this section how the heuristic's performance is very sensitive to the datasets.
-In particular, it exhibits large optimality gaps for some natural synthetically generated datasets.
+Overall, the binary search and revenue-ordered algorithms scale well as the number of products increases when compared to other approaches.
+Between binary search approaches and the revenue-ordered heuristic, the former have lower optimality gaps (with direct implications on expected revenue).